 Nylon swimsuits are the most budget-friendly.
 It feels good on the body and is designed to withstand tears and rips.
 However, paying less comes at a cost.
 Elements that you are naturally exposed to while swimming cause this swimsuit to lose its colour.
 Additionally, this type of suit can lose its shape, due to losing stretch with wear.

 2) Spandex / Elastane (Lycra)

 Price Range: Mid

-- Does not hold up well to repeated exposure to chlorine
+- Does not last when constantly exposed to chlorine

-- Will eventually lose its elasticity and sag
+- Eventually loses elasticity and starts to sag

 Price Range: High

-Polyester based swimsuits are mostly used for training swimsuits due to the duration and strength of the fabric.
-Athletic and swimwear brands like TYR’s Durafast and Nike’s Polyester suits are primarily polyester.
+Polyester-based swimsuits are mainly used in training suits that are used in competitions.
+Athletic and swimwear brands like TYR’s Durafast and Nike’s Polyester suits are primarily made from this material.

 - Holds strength over time

 - Durable and withstands chlorine